globulus/simi/README.md

 #### Async programming with yield expressions

-*yield* can also be used as a part of assignments to avoid [callback hell.](http://blog.mclain.ca/assets/images/callbackhell.png) Basically, the function you're in will yield its execution to the other function, which needs to be async (i.e, its last parameter must be a single-parameter callback) and resume once the callback is invoked.
+*yield* can also be used as a part of assignments to avoid [callback hell.](http://blog.mclain.ca/assets/images/callbackhell.png) Basically, the function you're in will yield its execution to the other function, which needs to be async (i.e, its last parameter must be a single-parameter function) and resume once the callback is invoked.
 This allows for a flat code hierarchy that's easier to read and maintain, while in fact, behind the scenes, callbacks are being invoked and code is executed asynchronously:
 ```ruby
 def testYieldExpr():
     # The async function can take any number of parameters, but its